voltrue2/in-app-purchase/README.md

 [![Build Status](https://travis-ci.org/voltrue2/in-app-purchase.svg?branch=master)](https://travis-ci.org/voltrue2/in-app-purchase)

-A Node.js module for In-App-Purchase validation for iOS, Android, Amazon, and Windows.
+A Node.js module for In-App-Purchase validation for iOS, Android, Amazon, Windows and Roku.

 It can also validate multiple app's receipt with a single back-end using `.validateOnce()` that allows you to change `secret` or `public key` dynamically.